arjamand/QuickDoc/README.md

 # QuickDoc

-This project provides a set of tools for audio transcription using Whisper ASR, with a focus on integration with document editing workflows.
+This project provides a set of tools for audio transcription to create presciptions in matter of seconds using Whisper ASR, with a focus on integration with document editing workflows.
 It features a user-friendly interface built with `customtkinter` and includes functionality for recording audio, transcribing it, and embedding the transcriptions into a document template.

 ## Project Structure
 ```